ncoderz/superenum/README.md

 - an extension of standard JavaScript object enums
 - simple to use
 - type-safe
-- supports IDE autocompletion
+- full IDE autocompletion
-- iteration order can be guaranteed
+- iteration order guaranteed
+- input validation
-- is interoperable with standard JavaScript enums
+- interoperable with standard JavaScript enums
-- works in node or the browser
+- works in NodeJS, Deno, Bun or the browser
 - has a very small code footprint (< 1kB minified + gzipped)

 Additionally, the library is committed to: